-the United States against L. H. Redd, Frank Adams, Ezekiel Johnson, Hyrum Perkins, Joseph Neilson and Francis Neilson, restraining them from fencing in the public domain in San Juan coun ty.
-The hearing came before Judge Marshall.
-The hearing came up this morning who directed that a restraining order be entered.
+cussion.
+But the uncertainty will last Frank Adams, Ezekiel Johnson, Hyrum Perkins, Joseph Neilson and Francis Neilson, restraining them from fencing in the public domain in San Juan county.
+The hearing came up this mo before Judge Marshall, who din directed that a restraining order be entered.